 History of executions in Beaumaris and Caernarfon Jails.

-Meirion is still producing well-researched articles to this day, and we have the pleasure of getting off the ground with a brand new piece entitled "The Show of the Century," telling the story of Buffalo Bill's visit to the town in 1904.
+Meirion was still producing well-researched articles until relatively recently, but sadly passed away in July 2017.
+We had the pleasure of getting off the ground with a brand new piece entitled "The Show of the Century," telling the story of Buffalo Bill's visit to the town in 1904.

 A huge thank you must also go to Geraint Roberts for all his time spent helping with the research for some of the articles.